1EdTech Announces 2013 Learning Impact Report

 e-Texts and Adaptive Learning Leading the Way to an Emerging World of Educational Apps

-Lake Mary, Florida, USA - October 16, 2013 - The IMS Global Learning Consortium released today the 2013 Learning Impact Report to help educational authorities identify impactful projects and potentially repeatable implementations of educational technology to achieve institutional goals, such as increasing access, creating personalized learning environments, improving student engagement, or improving student success.
+Lake Mary, Florida, USA - October 16, 2013 - The 1EdTech Consortium released today the 2013 Learning Impact Report to help educational authorities identify impactful projects and potentially repeatable implementations of educational technology to achieve institutional goals, such as increasing access, creating personalized learning environments, improving student engagement, or improving student success.

 The 2013 Learning Impact Report recognizes the continued growth of the adaptive learning applications market, namely online homework, adaptive tutors, and adaptive assessment systems as an investment with high impact and straightforward implementation.
 The 2013 LIA awards in this area featured Hawkes Learning Systems (implemented at Greenville Technical College) as an example of a highly effective adaptive learning product for developmental math, Smart Sparrow (implemented at University of South Wales) as an extremely innovative product for authoring adaptive content, and Educational Testing Service’s (ETS) promising new product in R&D phase that pre-assesses English-language learners in order to choose the most effective learning path.